BhavyeMathur/goopylib-v1/README.md

 * While resizing a rectangle, you can set the min. width & height beyond which, the rectangle cannot be resized
 * A GraphicsError is now raised if the minWidth & minHeight arguments of the setResizable() function are < 1

+* The Rectangle class now draws a rectangle using a polygon rather than directly to allow for rounded edges
+* Removed the RoundedRectangle class and built its functionality into the Rectangle class

 * Added Errors to the setStyle() function & GraphWin class to make sure the user has entered the correct arguments